CLOSER-Cohorts/ml-resources/pre-processing/readme.md

-## stop-preambles.txt
+## stop-preambles-[lang].txt
-A resource for pre-processing questions. removing this extraneous text assists classifiers
+A resource for pre-processing questions. removing this extraneous text assists classifiers.
+The file naming allows for the use of additional languages

 The file format is delimted by a | with the contents